 When you type on your iPhone keyboard, you see predictions at the top.
-These are words you’re most likely to type next.
+These are the words you’re most likely to type next.
 If you don’t get the predictions on your iPhone keyboard, make sure you follow the above basic fixes.

 In most cases, you don’t get predictions because your keyboard language isn’t supported.
 As per the official Apple Support page, Predictive Typing is available in only about 37 languages and styles.

-Fix cursor not working on iPhone keyboard
+Fix the cursor not working on the iPhone keyboard

 While typing, if you want to place the typing cursor at a specific point, make sure you press and hold the space bar, then drag the cursor.
 Earlier, you could press anywhere on the keyboard to use it as a touchpad for positioning the cursor.
 But now, it’s limited only to the space bar.